microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualevent-list-presenters.md

 ---
 title: "List presenters"
-description: "Get the virtualEventPresenter resources from the presenters navigation property."
+description: "Get the list of all virtualEventPresenter objects of a virtual event."
 author: "awang119"
 ms.localizationpriority: medium
 ms.prod: "cloud-communications"